LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Experiments

 \section{Experiments}

-We evaluate our approach based on two baselines by incorporating our approach into their pipelines.
+We evaluate our approach based on two baselines that adopt cross-frame attention.
 The first baseline is MasaCtrl \cite{cao2023masactrl}, which is an image editing method that can be used to generate a sequence of consistent images, and the second is Text2Video-Zero \cite{text2video-zero}, a zero-shot approach for video synthesis.
-We also include some qualitative results for a trained T2V approach, Gen-2 \cite{gen1}.
+Note that Text2Video-Zero has two variations: a condition-free version and a conditional one based on ControlNet.
+We compare mainly against the latter, but we provide some examples for the former as well.